 Norlite Pipeline Regulatory approval was received and Enbridge commenced construction of the 24-inch pipeline.
-Enbridge is targeting 2017 for the completion of the pipeline.
 Base Line Terminal Keyera entered in to a 50-50 joint venture with Kinder Morgan, Inc. to construct the Base Line Terminal, an above ground crude oil storage terminal in the Edmonton area which will provide customers with 4.8 million barrels of storage capacity in 12 above ground crude oil storage tanks.
 Civil work commenced in the fourth quarter of 2015.
 Edmonton Terminal - Condensate Tanks Regulatory and engineering work progressed on the four condensate storage tanks, each having a working capacity of approximately 60,000 barrels.
-Completion of the tanks is targeted for 2017.
-Edmonton Terminal - South Grand Rapids Pump Station In connection with Keyera's commitment to acquire a 50% interest in the southernmost portion of the Grand Rapids diluent pipeline ("South Grand Rapids") to be constructed, Keyera advanced engineering work for the pump station to be constructed at its Edmonton Terminal.
+Edmonton Terminal - South Grand Rapids Pump Station In connection with Keyera's commitment to acquire a 50% interest in the southernmost portion of the Grand Rapids diluent pipeline (the "South Grand Rapids pipeline") to be constructed by Grand Rapids Pipeline Limited Partnership, an affiliate of TCPL and Brion Energy Corporation, Keyera advanced engineering work for the pump station to be constructed at its Edmonton Terminal where the pipeline will connect.
+Upon completion of the South Grand Rapids pipeline and this pump station, Keyera will acquire 50% of the pipeline and will sell a 50% interest in the pump station to Grand Rapids Pipeline Limited Partnership.
 Fort Saskatchewan Condensate System Expansion Keyera advanced engineering work on the 24-inch pipeline connection and manifold that will connect the Norlite Pipeline and the South Grand Rapids pipeline to Keyera's existing condensate transportation infrastructure.